lawremi/fllume/docs/README.md

 2. **Build Process**:
    - Sets up Python 3.11 environment
-   - Installs dependencies from `docs/requirements.txt`
+   - Installs doc dependencies from `pyproject.toml`
-   - Builds Sphinx documentation using `make html`
+   - Builds the Sphinx documentation
-   - Copies landing page files to the root of the site
+   - Assembles a final site with the landing page at the root and the Sphinx documentation in a `/docs/` subdirectory.
-   - Copies Sphinx docs to `/build/html/` path
    - Deploys to GitHub Pages

 3. **Site Structure**:
    - **Root (`/`)**: Landing page from `docs/website/`
-   - **Documentation (`/build/html/`)**: Sphinx-generated docs
+   - **Documentation (`/docs/`)**: Sphinx-generated docs

 ### Workflow File